niktion9/cse15l-lab-reports/LabReport1.md

 Explanation: I have tried two appraoches with having a file as an argument.
 I first tried the single testCd file which has no additional content to it, and the output for that is just the file name.
 I have also used the README file in the lecture1 directory as a parameter and the command once again just listed lecture1/README, as there is no further classified content within a singular file.

-Error or No Error: It is not an error.
+Error or No Error: It is an error because the ls command can only work with a directory, as it's job is to list the files and other contents that reside within the directory.
+Since a file was given as the parameter, the ls command did not know what to do with it!

 ## Examples of the cat command